arieltorti/WhatToCode/README.md

 # WhatToCode

-## WhatToCode is ment to be a small website where you get a random full project with little tasks to complete.
+## WhatToCode is meant to be a small website where you get a random project with little tasks to complete.

 ### I will need your feedback to decide if this is worth the effort of not.